kubermatic/docs/content/kubermatic/v2.13/installation/install_kubermatic/_manual.en.md

 ### Create DNS Entries

-Kubermatic needs to have at least 2 DNS entries set.
+KKP needs to have at least 2 DNS entries set.

 #### Dashboard, API, Dex

-The frontend of Kubermatic needs a single, simple DNS entry.
+The frontend of KKP needs a single, simple DNS entry.
 Let's assume it is being installed to serve `kubermatic.example.company.com`.
 For the system services like Prometheus or Grafana, you will also want to create a wildcard DNS record `*.kubermatic.example.company.com` pointing to the same IP/hostname.